 When working with XML formatted data in Velocity, there are several important considerations and limitations.

-In an XML document, elements sharing an identical name do not always have the same sub-elements.
-This has an implication when first configuring, editing, or eventually consuming an XML based feed or data source.
-Velocity samples the data stream or files to determine its best guess for the data format and schema.
-If all the samples returned in the sample process are missing XML elements, because those samples have a different schema, then those fields would be omitted from the feed or source data schema.
+In an XML document, elements sharing an identical name do not always have the same subelements.
+This has implications when first configuring, editing, or eventually consuming an XML-based feed or data source.
+Velocity samples the data stream or files to determine the data format and schema.
+If all the samples returned in the sampling process are missing XML elements because those samples have a different schema, those fields are omitted from the feed or source data schema.

 XML file size

-As a best practice, XML files being ingested should be under 100 MB per file.
-If you have a larger amount of data to be ingested, it is recommended you break the files up into files under 100 MB per file.
+As a best practice, keep XML files that are imported to Velocity under 100 MB per file.
+If the files are larger than 100 MB per file, it is recommended that you create separate files that are each under 100 MB per file.